FatimaChowdhury/AI-grad-project-heart-disease-predictor/README.md

 AI-grad-project-heart-failure-predictor

-# Heart Disease Prediction Model
+# Heart Disease Prediction Model by Sania Seyal and Fatima Chowdhury

     Project Overview
     This project aims to develop a machine learning model to predict the likelihood of heart failure in patients.